twisted/klein/docs/introduction/1-gettingstarted.rst

 Route Order Matters
 ===================

-But remember - order matters!
+But remember: order matters!
 This becomes very important when you are using variable paths.
 You can have a general, variable path, and then have hard coded paths over the top of it, such as in the following example.

 .. literalinclude:: /codeexamples/intro1/orderMatters.py

-As you can see, the later, more specific route for bob will overwrite the variable routing in ``pg_user``.
+As you can see, the later applying route for bob will overwrite the variable routing in ``pg_user``.
-Any other username will be routed in ``pg_user`` as normal.
+Any other username will be routed to ``pg_user`` as normal.

 Static Files
 ============

-Serving static files is really easy.
+Serving static files is easy.
-You simply need to set the ``branch`` keyword argument on the route to ``True``, and return a ``twisted.web.static.File`` with the path you want to serve.
+You need to set the ``branch`` keyword argument on the route to ``True``, and return a ``twisted.web.static.File`` with the path you want to serve.

 .. literalinclude:: /codeexamples/intro1/staticFiles.py